 Step 1: Define the key bi tool selection criteria, both the user and IT requirements.

-Step 2: With this list of questions you need to contact all the vendors to get the answers (RFI).
+Step 2: With a list of questions you need to contact all the vendors to get the answers.

 Step 3: Validate and analyze all the information from the Business Intelligence vendors.

-Step 4: Make a short list for a proof-of-concept and choose the one that suits your needs best.
+Step 4: Make a short list for a proof-of-concept (POC) and perform the POC.

 We all know that selecting the right software can be a very labor intensive process.
 We have assisted organizations in this process for more than 25 years and we have therefore developed a powerful instrument: the Business Intelligence tools Survey 2015.